Even though I’m not a big fan of snacks (but intermittent fasting), nuts are a natural and convenient option for in-between times.

-With an omega-6 to omega-3 ratio of 4:1, which is unique among nuts, they can improve the seriously questionable average ratio of 17:1 in our bodies (Singh et al. 20109).
+An omega-6 to omega-3 ratio of 4:1, unique among nuts, can improve the seriously questionable average ratio of 17:1 in our bodies (Singh et al. 20109).

 Furthermore, studies have shown that walnuts help to reduce the risk of cancer, prevent cell damage, and lose weight (Neale et al. 201710).

 Pecans have the third-highest absolute fat content on our list of best keto nuts (*):

 - Net Carbs: 4.4g